 The two-level awards system will be covered, as well as general information about eligibility and funding priorities.
 At several of the sessions previous or current grant recipients will talk about their Rocket Grants project and experience.
 We will also be debuting a brand new video about Rocket Grants artists and their community partners this year.
 The sessions are free.

 There will also be an opportunity to make an appointment for a one-on-one discussion with the program coordinator at a limited series of venues around the region.

-Thursday February 5, 2015, 7 – 8.30 PM at the InterUrban ArtHouse, 8001 Conser St, suite 290, Overland Park, KS 66204, map.
-Presenting artist: David Cedillo will present his collaborative 2014 project Beep Goes The Weasel.
+Tuesday February 2, 2016, 7 – 8.30 PM at the InterUrban ArtHouse, Overland Park: 8001 Conser St, suite 290, Overland Park, KS 66204, map.
 Rocket Grants Program Coordinator Julia Cole will take the audience on a tour of the Rocketblog to point out the many resources that are available to help you make a strong application.
 She will also answer any questions you may have about the program and the kinds of projects it funds.
 Please register for this event with IUAH (free).

-Thursday February 12, 2015, 6.00 – 7.30 PM at the Vine Street Studio, Kansas City: 2033, Vine Street, Kansas City, MO 64108, map.
-Presenting artist: King Kihei and Lyn E Cook will be present and happy to talk about their ongoing project Parent-Teacher Conference.
-Find out how artists are working to make Kansas City a better and more creative place.
+Saturday February 20, 2016, 11 AM – 12.30 PM at La Esquina, Kansas City: 1000, W 25th Street, Kansas City, MO 64108, map.
+Find out how artists are working to make Kansas City a more connected, critical and dynamic place.
 Do you have an idea that could be funded by a Rocket Grant?
 Join this networking and information event to find out more about the past, present and future of this prestigious funding opportunity.
 This presentation will take place inside the Traces and Trajectories Exhibit, featuring work from the first six years of Rocket Grants awards.

-Sunday February 15, 2015, 3.00 – 4.30 PM at the Taishi Studios, Kansas City: 1701 Campbell, Kansas City, MO 64108, map.
-Knock on the red door.
-Presenting artist: Lyn E Cook will be present and happy to talk about her ongoing collaborative project Parent-Teacher Conference.
+Tuesday February 23, 2016, 6 – 7.30 PM at The Dotte (next door to Epic Clay Studio), Kansas City Kansas: 611 N. 6th Street, Kansas City, KS 66101, map.
 Program coordinator Julia Cole will make a presentation about the program and the resources that are available to help you submit a strong application.
 She will also answer questions from the audience.

-Thursday March 5, 2015, 6.00 – 7.30 PM at Stauffacher Theater, Sedalia: on the campus of State Fair Community College, 3201 W.16th Street, Sedalia, MO 65301, (660) 596 7386, map.
-Presenting artist: Tanya Hartman will read an essay about her project Awein’s Dream Cart.
+Saturday March 5, 3-5 PM at Black Archives of Mid-America, Kansas City: 1722 E. 17th Terrace, Kansas City, MO 64106, map.
 Program coordinator Julia Cole will make a presentation about the program and the resources that are available to help you submit a strong application.
 She will also answer questions from the audience.